sammyd3v/sd-customlogger/README.md

 #### Overrule Custom and Default options

-For safety, quick logging and development-to-production efforts you can also overrule all class instance options via environment variables.
+As mentioned, options precedence is **Default Options > Environment Variables > Class Instance Options** For safety, quick logging and development-to-production efforts you can also overrule all class instance options via environment variables.
 This is done by `process.env.customLogger_envOverrule = true`.
-This does NOT apply to `logFormatter`.
+This does NOT apply to `logFormatter`, which can never be set in environment variables.

 ## Contributing